DarraghReid/eden/README.md

     * The two fonts used in the project (Roboto and Great Vibes) were imported from Google Fonts.

 * [jQuery](https://jquery.com/)
-    * jQuery was used in conjuction with Boostrap on the Navbar.
+    * jQuery was used in conjunction with Bootstrap on the Navbar.

 ### Other Technologies
 * [babel](https://babeljs.io/) compiler was used while trouble-shooting a bug where the site functionality wouldn't work on